JosephM101/uupdump_cli/README.md

 ------

 ## Compiled Builds
-GitHub Actions is set up to compile binaries for Windows, macOS and Linux using Nuitka.
+GitHub Actions is set up to compile binaries for Windows and Linux (macOS is not currently supported) using Nuitka.
 You can find the binaries as downloadable artifacts [here](https://github.com/JosephM101/uupdump_cli/actions).

 ------